albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 The Federal Elections Modernization Act (FEMA) is scheduled maintenance -- nothing more, nothing less.
 All subsequent references to FEMA use "the Act."

-The Act delivers this modernization on a human timescale.
+The Act delivers this modernization on an achievable timeline.
 Rather than defer reform impacts to a distant 25-year horizon, the accelerated implementation architecture achieves cube root compliance within approximately 14 years -- three presidential terms.
-Members who vote for the Act will see results during their careers.
-Voters will experience tangible improvements in representation quality within a single political generation.
+Enhanced staff resources and competitive member benefits take effect upon enactment, with electoral upgrades following on a defined schedule.

 ---